automl/amltk/docs/guides/optimization.md

     4. We don't store anything more than the optmimizer needs.
 Saving results that you wish to access later is up to you.
-    5. Here we wrap the function we want to run in another process in a [`Trial.Task`][byop.optimization.Trial].
+    5. Here we wrap the function we want to run in another process in a [`Trial.Task`][amltk.optimization.Trial].
 There are other backends than processes, e.g. Clusters for which you should check out the [Task guide](./tasks.md).

 === "Typed"

     ```python hl_lines="19 23 24 25 26 28 29 30 32 33 34 35 37 38 39 40 42"
-    from byop.optimization import RandomSearch, Trial, RSTrialInfo
+    from amltk.optimization import RandomSearch, Trial, RSTrialInfo
-    from byop.pipeline import searchable
+    from amltk.pipeline import searchable
-    from byop.scheduling import Scheduler
+    from amltk.scheduling import Scheduler

     def poly(trial: Trial[RSTrialInfo]) -> Trial.Report[RSTrialInfo]:
         x = trial.config["x"]